frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/chart-of-accounts-importer.md

     <img class="screenshot" alt="COA Import" src="{{docs_base_url}}/assets/img/setup/coa-start-import.png">

-1. To verify the created accounts you can go to chart of accounts and see the newly created accounts for that company.
+1. To verify the created accounts you can go to Chart of Accounts and see the newly created accounts for that company.

     <img class="screenshot" alt="COA Import" src="{{docs_base_url}}/assets/img/setup/coa-import.png">